web-illinois/shared-components/readme.md

 **Each folder in this repository is independent of each other.** This may mean that using multiple folders is "chatty" and requires multiple calls to the contrib.webtheme.illinois.edu URL, but that is a feature, not a bug.

+Despite this being called "shared components", this isn't limited to web components.
+Contents may include

+* Formal web components
+* Javascript files
+* CSS files
+* Images and other resources

 ## Use and Expectations

-**Everything is a *use as is*.** WIGG doesn't have any code review process in terms of accessibility, security, cross-platform use, or usability.
+**Everything is *use as is*.** There are no code review process in terms of accessibility, security, cross-platform use, or usability.

 Authors are responsible for their own components inside this github repository.

+## How to get started

+If you need something, first check to see if someone else wants it!
+Go to the ["Need Component" issue section](https://github.com/web-illinois/shared-components/labels/need%20component) and the ["Have Component" issue section](https://github.com/web-illinois/shared-components/labels/have%20component) and scan if something there meets your needs.
+If nothing there works, then post an issue and give it the "Need Component" label.

+If you want to contribute something, again, first check to see if someone else wants it or if someone else built it already.
+Go to the ["Need Component" issue section](https://github.com/web-illinois/shared-components/labels/need%20component) and scan if something there meets your needs.
+If no one needs it, [create an issue](https://github.com/web-illinois/shared-components/issues) and give it the "Have Component" label.

+If you wish to use an existing component, you can either access the files directly on `https://contrib.webtheme.illinois.edu`, or copy the files and host them on your website.

 ### Packages